“…this is what folk punk is all about…”

 “…created their own genre… Tasmanian Convict Punk”

 The Dead Maggies are story tellers and music makers, weaving tales from Van Diemen’s Land’s dark and turbulent folk history, with fast, powerful, toe-tapping, foot-stomping, wild folk music that makes you dance, shout and folk till you punk.

 This raucous combination of folk and cow-punk, with heavy drums and gang vocals burst onto the Tasmanian music scene in April 2013, forming on the inaugural celebration of Margaret Thatcher’s death.

-A few months later they released their debut record and started moving like a convict on the run.
+A few months later they released their debut record ‘Sing about dead people’ and started moving like a convict on the run.